openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 @sphinxdirective

 With the OpenVINO™ 2022.3 release, you can install OpenVINO Runtime on Linux using the APT repository.
 OpenVINO™ Development Tools can be installed via PyPI only.
-See :ref:`Installing Additional Components <intall additional components>` for more information.
+See :ref:`Installing Additional Components <intall additional components apt>` for more information.

 See the `Release Notes <https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-2022-3-lts-relnotes.html>`_ for more information on updates in the latest release.